francoiskroll/FramebyFrame/README.md

 FramebyFrame is an R package to analyse behavioural trackings of zebrafish larvae, mainly using the Zebrabox (Viewpoint) in "Quantization" mode.
 Already using the Zebrabox?
 Read below (**Frame-by-frame manifesto**) why you should consider doing your analysis on the frame-by-frame data.

+Not yet did your experiment?
+Make sure to read the section **Experimental design commandments** for some advice.

 [![alt text][1.2]][1] [@francois_kroll](https://twitter.com/francois_kroll)

 :email: francois@kroll.be